Stanisław Sołtan: Career

 He was a member of the Great Sejm from the noble estate and Slonim constituency.
 A member of the Patriotic Party and Society of the Friends of the Constitution, supported the 3rd of May Constitution and opposed King Stanisław II August's joining Targowica condederation.
 After the defeat in the War in Defense of the Constitution, he was briefly forced to exile to Saxony, then arrested by Russians and briefly sentenced to stay in Kazan.
 After his release, he became a head of Lithuanian provisional government established by the French during Napoleon's war against Russia, once from 18 July to 24 August 1812 and again from 29 September 1812 until its dissolution.

 After the Napoleonic Wars, he was the owner of Zdzięcioł, but Russian authorities took the vicinity away from his son because of the participation in the 1830 November Uprising.

-He is mentioned is Pan Tadeusz, a Polish national epic poem written by Adam Mickiewicz.
+He is mentioned in Pan Tadeusz, a Polish national epic poem written by Adam Mickiewicz.